ShaileshRawat1403/sans_serif_sentiments/think-tank/README.md

         5.  **Speech (Strategic Shift):** "The winds of change, though gentle now, are gathering strength on the horizon.
 We must prepare our sails for a new course."
 (Precedes a major company re-organization).
             * **The Nuance:** This uses metaphorical foreshadowing to prepare an audience for significant upcoming changes.
 It creates a sense of impending transformation and calls for readiness without causing alarm.
     * **In Your Personal Life:**
-        1.  **Novel (Classic Example):** A character's casual mention of a recurring nightmare about drowning, subtly foreshadowing a later scene where they are caught in a flood.
+        1.  **Novel (Classic Example - Flashback):** A character's casual mention of a recurring nightmare about drowning, subtly foreshadowing a later scene where they are caught in a flood.
             * **The Nuance:** This classic use of foreshadowing creates suspense and a sense of impending doom.
 It makes the later event more impactful by having implicitly prepared the reader for it.
         2.  **Short Story (Symbolic Object):** A child's new toy, a miniature ship in a bottle, is introduced early on, and a crack forms on the bottle, subtly hinting at a future separation or confinement for the child.
             * **The Nuance:** This uses a symbolic object to foreshadow a future emotional or physical hardship.
 It adds a layer of poignant irony as the innocent object carries a hidden, darker meaning.